MRCWirtz/astrotools/doc/source/tutorial.rst

   crs_load.plot_healpy_map(opath='cr_base_healpy.png')
   crs_load.plot_eventmap(opath='cr_base_eventmap.png')

-For a big simulation with a lot of sets (skymaps), you can use the CosmicRaysSets():
+For a big simulation with a lot of sets (skymaps), you can use the CosmicRaysSets().
+Inherite from CosmicRaysBase(), objects with different shape than (nsets, ncrs) will be stored in an internal dictionary called 'general_object_store'.

 .. code-block:: python

   nsets = 100
   crs = cosmic_rays.CosmicRaysSets(nsets, ncrs)
-  # Objects with different shape than (nsets, ncrs) will be stored in an internal
-  # dictionary called 'general_object_store'
   crs['pixel'] = np.random.randint(0, npix, size=(crs.shape))
   crs_set0 = crs[0]           # this indexing will return a CosmicRaysBase() object
   crs_subset = crs[10:20]     # will return a subset as CosmicRaysSets() object